-The secret no one is telling you is, the final draft of ALL writers look nothing like the first, or, the second or third for that matter.
+The secret no one is telling you is, that the final draft of ALL writers looks nothing like the first, or, the second or third for that matter.
 I write at least four or five drafts, sometimes more, for each post I write.

 Good writers always go back and polish their posts as they learn new ways of doing things.
 I’m always going back to tweak or add new things to make my content more informative and easier for my readers to find things.
 The point I’m trying to convey here is, DON’T feel pressured to deliver perfection.
 It’s not necessary.